-Graduate students who fail to attain the 3.0 GPA during the probationary period are subject to dismissal from their program.
-Graduate nursing students who earn one "C" grade in a non-clinical course will be placed on academic probation, any student that earns a "C" in a clinical course must retake the clinical course, including any clinical hours, before progressing in the program.
-The student must pass a repeated course with a grade of B or higher.
-Any graduate student who earns two "C" grades will be dismissed from their program.
+Graduate nursing students who earn one "C" grade in a non-clinical course will be placed on academic probation, any student that earns a "C" in a clinical or foundational course must retake the course and successfully pass the course with a grade of B or higher, including any clinical hours associated with that course, before progressing in the program.
+Any graduate student who earns two "C" grades in any graduate nursing courses, will be dismissed from their program.